What Is Chain Surveying?

 Step-wise Procedure Of Chaining

 For chain surveying, two chainmen are required.
-The one who is more experienced stays at the zero end or the rear end of the chain and is known as the follower.
+The more experienced one stays at the zero ends or the rear end of the chain and is known as the follower.
 The other one who holds the forward handle is known as the leader.

 Chaining involves the following operations:

 - Fixing stations

 - Unfolding the chain

 - Folding the chain

 Stations are marked with the ranging rods so that they are also clearly visible from long distances.

 To unfold the chain, the proper way is to keep both handles in hand and then throw the rest of the bundle of chains in the forward direction.
 Then the chain is laid straight.

 The intermediate points are located by ranging if a survey line is longer than one chain length.